maticnetwork/zkevm-docs/docs/protocol/admin-role.md

 :::

-A **timelock controller** has been added to the zkEVM Protocol in order to improve user security and confidence.
+The **Timelock Controller** has been added to the zkEVM Protocol in order to improve user security and confidence.

-An admin can schedule and commit maintenance operations transactions in L1 using a timelock controller, and the timelock can be activated to carry out the transactions when a specified `minDelay` time has passed.
+The Admin can schedule and commit maintenance operations transactions in L1 using a Timelock Controller, and the timelock can be activated to carry out the transactions when a specified `minDelay` time has passed.

 **The Polygon zkEVM team has decided to use the [OpenZeppelin's TimelockController.sol contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol) to inherit security as well to avoid the lengthy and complicated audit process**.
 We have changed the `getMinDelay` method in the contract and this modified implementation is named **PolygonZkEVMTimelock.sol** contract.

 In the event that the zkEVM contract system is in [Emergency Mode](emergency-state.md), the new `getMinDelay` will set the time `minDelay` to 0.
+This is when the Security Council Multisig takes control.

-The zKEVM Protocol’s Admin role is set to an instance of **PolygonZkEVMTimelock.sol** contract address during the deployment.
+The zKEVM Protocol’s Admin role is set to an instance of **PolygonZkEVMTimelock.sol** contract address since the deployment of the zk-rollup.

 ## Governance of zKEVM Contracts

-The Admin role requires significant responsibility and cannot be assigned solely to one account.
-For this reason, the Admin Ethereum account of a PolygonZkEVMTimelock.sol contract instance is assigned to a multisig contract that acts as a governance tool for the zkEVM Protocol, therefore decentralizing the management power among multiple trusted entities.
+The Admin carries significant and crititcal responsibility and that's the reason why it is coomposed of three (3) members as opposed to just one person.
+For this reason, the Admin Ethereum account of a PolygonZkEVMTimelock.sol contract instance is assigned to a multisig contract that acts as a governance tool for the zkEVM Protocol, therefore achieving some degree of decentralization overall.

 Below figure shows the governance tree of Polygon zkEVM L1 contracts.